swiftlang/swift-org-website/mentorship/index.md

 <details class="download">
   <summary>Is there an evaluation at the end of the program?</summary>

 There is no formal evaluation at the end of the mentorship program.
-However, there will be an exit survey for all participants.
+However, there will be an opt-in exit survey for all participants.
 There will also be a post on the Swift.org blog to highlight mentees’ contributions and their learnings.
 </details>

 <details class="download">